 Conveniently, San Lorenzo is just approx. 17 km north of Ibiza Town and 23.2 km from Ibiza Airport.

 This small rustic settlement features one of the great examples of typical northern Ibiza architecture.
-The ancient centre of the village is composed of an 18th-century church, five traditional Ibicenco houses (casas payesas), and two defensive watchtowers of high archaeological importance, but not much than that!
+The ancient centre of the village is composed of an eighteenth-century church, five traditional Ibicenco houses, and two defensive watchtowers of high archaeological importance, but not much than that!

 Interestingly, some of the buildings have white crosses on their façades, which was an ancient custom to defend them from the attacks.

 Likewise in most towns of Ibiza, life here revolves around the beautiful white church, which is the main sight in San Lorenzo.
 Near the top of the church, is a small recreational park called Can Pere Mosson.
 It is great for walks, but please note that dogs are not permitted.

 There are just few restaurants, but notable with a very homely atmosphere.
 Cana Pepeta is great for an authentic tapas experience.
 In turn, the iconic La Paloma Café is a firm favourite.
 It is well-known in Ibiza for its fresh organic food and delightful atmosphere.